 Second opinion for genital surgery

-Once the criteria for referral for genital surgery have been met, the service user can be referred for a second opinion for genital surgery with a doctor outside the team.
+Once the criteria for referral for genital surgery have been met, the service user can be referred for a second opinion for genital surgery with a clinician outside the team.
 This usually requires travel to Edinburgh for a single appointment.

 First surgical consultation